cdfishe1/nanny-now/README.md

 ## License

-Copyright (c) Natalie Finnegan, Charles Fisher, Diego Villareal.
+Copyright (c) Natalie Finnegan, Charles Fisher, Diego Villarreal.
 All rights reserved.<br>
 Please be kind and change content if you wish to use this code.

 <details><summary>Licensed under the MIT License</summary>

-Copyright (c) 2021 - present | Charles Fisher, Javiann Marerro, Thomas Schmidt
+Copyright (c) 2021 - present | Charles Fisher, Natalie Finnegan, Diego Villarreal

 <blockquote>
 Permission is hereby granted, free of charge, to any person obtaining a copy